jjcapellan/maze-generator/README.md

 ```

+### Route between two points
+The method **Maze.getRoute(maze2d, startX, startY, endX, endY)** returns an array with the coordinates of the route between start and end points.

 ## Dependencies
 The Maze class uses plain javascript and not needs other libraries.
 For the demo was used the game framework [Phaser 3](https://phaser.io/) and the gui library [dat.GUI](https://github.com/dataarts/dat.gui).